SoftUni-Internal/interactive-content/EN/02-Inheritance/03-Reusing-Classes.md

 # Extension

-- We can extend a class that we can't otherwise change, implementing the custom logic we need
+- We can extend a class that we can not otherwise change, implementing the custom logic we need

-If we take notice of the picture, we see an extension of the `Lists<>` logic, when we derive, although we can't see the original implementation, we can write more methods or parameters to our custom class, thus expanding the original class's logic.
+If we take notice of the picture, we see an extension of the `Lists<>` logic, when we derive, although we can not see the original implementation, we can write more methods or parameters to our custom class, thus expanding the original class's logic.

 [image assetsSrc="inheritance-example(14).png" /]